Divided American Jewish Community Reacts to ICE Arrest of Columbia Activist

 As the legal battle over Khalil’s detention continues, the American Jewish community remains divided.
 This case underscores the complex intersection of national security, civil rights, and the ongoing debate surrounding support for Israel.

-One thought on “Shocking Crisis: 3 Powerful Reactions as American Jews Split Over ICE Arrest of Columbia Activist”
+3 thoughts on “Shocking Crisis: 3 Powerful Reactions as American Jews Split Over ICE Arrest of Columbia Activist”